ykonoval88/HomeTask3/README.md

 The execution of Union took more time, because additional operation to exclude duplication added to UNION algorithm.

-In all UNION operations for current programa merge sort used.
+In all UNION operations for current program a merge sort used.